wonderob/homeassistant-custom-icons/README.md

 ### 2. Add your SVG icons

 Add all your SVG icons to the `icon-svg` folder.
 The name of the file will be the icon name in Home Assistant.

+You can remove SVG files already present for demo purposes.

 ### 3. Generate icons .js file for Home Assistant